 What causes Paget's disease?

 The cause of Paget's disease is not clear.
-Genetic factors and viruses may play a role in the development of the disease.
+But it may be related to:

 What are the symptoms?

 Most people with Paget's disease have no symptoms.
 When symptoms occur, the most common ones are: